maiksd/iban-api-java/README.md

 ## Using the API
-* Javadoc of the current release is available here (TODO: Anpassen Link)
+* Javadoc of the current release is available [here](https://github.com/aventum-solutions/iban-java-api/tree/master/jar/org.as.iban-java-1.0.0-RELEASE-javadoc.jar)

 ---
 * For generating an Iban for a given bank account just call the constructor from interface 'Iban' with the following parameters